 How many third-party sellers are on Amazon?

-According to some of the latest estimates, there are about 300,000 third-party sellers on Amazon.
-Moreover, about 140,000 third-party sellers earn more than $100,000 in annual sales.
+According to some of the latest estimates, there are about 1.9 million active third-party sellers on Amazon.
 In other words, apart from offering gainful employment, Amazon offers numerous options for making a fortune.